neajul/New-Dependencies/Notes/Unfiltered Notes.md

 ## What is autonomy?

 - **Literally: What does autonomy mean, where does the word come from, how is it used etc???**
+  - what is an autonomous practice?
+  - what are autonmous spaces: what is space, who defines it, what are the paradigms, how is it structured/organised?
 - the guy building a toaster from scratch
 - D I Why?

   - why do people want to get off grid?
 - autonomy vs interdependence.
 Hermitism vs. community.
 - your computer doesn't belong to you
+- How deep does the stack go?